The Commonplace

 0.01

 Simulations with heterogeneous workers reproduce the analytical predictions and show sharp divergence in outcomes across the two regimes.
-Organizational Efficiency mixed medium simulation outcomes (span of control, manager demand, wage dispersion, task frontier across regimes)
+Organizational Efficiency mixed simulation outcomes (span of control, manager demand, wage dispersion, task frontier across regimes)

 Simulations with heterogeneous workers reproduce analytical predictions and show divergent outcomes across regimes (model validation)